quantumlib/Cirq/docs/install.md

 - [Installing on Windows](#installing-on-windows)
 - [Installing on Docker](#installing-on-docker)

-If you want to create a development environment, see [development.md](development.md).
+If you want to create a development environment, see the [development page](dev/development.md).

 ---